cboettig/labnotebook/_posts/2012-01-24-pdg-control-training-problem-ii-update.markdown

 date: 2012-01-24 16:55:18
 layout: post
 slug: pdg-control-training-problem-ii-update
-title: PDG Control Training Problem II update
+title: pdg-control Training Problem II update
 redirects: [/wordpress/archives/3718, /archives/3718]
 categories:
 - ecology
 tags:
-- PDG Control
+- pdg-control
 ---

 Basically we've done some simple stuff and now would be a good time to think about tools for some heavy-lifting computational challenges standing in the way.
 Michael & Jim have been a great help on this, and Jake has also helped with theoretical underpinnings.